MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs as the secret key with the same name is already present in the Key vault.
+Occurs when the secret key with the same name is already present in the Key vault.

 **Resolution**